mwolfhoffman/Drink-Up/readme.md

-##Drink Up
+## Drink Up

-Independent Project to practice using AngularJS.
+Independent Project to practice using Angular 1.5.x.

+This project makes AJAX requests to BreweryDB's API.
+This application allows users to browse beers by searching by a beer's name or brewery name.
+Users must be authenticated by Firebase authentication.
+Version 1 uses Facebook and Google Authentication.
+After a user is authenticated they can save beers into their lists.
+Version 1 uses only local storage, but later versions will use a document storage database.

-##Tech Used:
+### Tech Used:
   -HTML5/CSS3

+  -SCSS

   -Flexbox

   -JavaScript

   -jQuery

--Angular
+  -Angular 1.5

   -Gulp

-1. I make Ajax calls to the BreweryDB's free API.

-2. The goal is for users to search for beers in the RESTful API provided by Brewery DB.

-3. They can add beers to their lists.

-4. There is potential for new features.

-5. I plan to revist this project and add MongoDB and user authentication.
+  -Firebase Authentication